Florida releases A-to-F school grades but with no punishment for bad marks

 “These school grades serve as a baseline for districts and provide a starting point for future achievement,” said Education Commissioner Manny Diaz in a statement.
 “I look forward to seeing schools rise to the occasion as they continue to provide Florida students a first-rate education.”

 The state’s grading formula needs two years of data to be fully calculated, as it looks at both one-year performance and growth from the past year.
-Because the state does not yet have two years of data from the FAST, its newest standardized test, it could not calculate the “learning gain” portion of the school grading formula this year.
+Because the state does not yet have two years of data from the Florida Assessment of Student Thinking, its newest standardized test, it could not calculate the “learning gain” portion of the school grading formula this year.

 In Central Florida, most schools seemed to keep whatever grade they earned in the previous year, though there were some gains and drops.